 In cooperation with our host, Catalina Island Conservancy, the Catalina Island Marathon is a CUPLESS COURSE!
 For hydration, participants can purchase reusable soft-cup.
 Paricipants may also provide their own hydration system.
 Thank you for helping us reduce the footprint on the island!
 You must have your own hydration system or purchase a reusable and collapsible cup from our store.
 There will not be cups on the island to help.

-In partnership with our friends at BibBoards every marathon runner in 2022 will receive a set of custom BibBoards to use instead of safety pins.
-It is our goal and intent to eliminate safety pins from Run Catalina events by 2022.
+In partnership with our friends at BibBoards every runner in 2023 can have a set of custom BibBoards to use instead of safety pins.
+It is our goal and intent to eliminate safety pins from Run Catalina events by 2024.

 We all have a purpose, whether a social initiative or a lesser environmental impact.